yousefelassal/quote-cron/README.md

 > If you don't go after what you want, you'll never have it.
 If you don't ask, the answer is always no. If you don't step forward, you're always in the same place.

 > We've got to have a dream if we are going to make a dream come true.

+> Life is so constructed that an event does not, cannot, will not, match the expectation.